 The study we organized was conducted with subjects suffering from Fluoroquinolone Associated Disability (“FQAD”):

-Determine if conjugates form between Levofloxacin, Ciprofloxacin and DNA.
+Determine if conjugates form between Levofloxacin, Ciprofloxacin genomic and mitochondria DNA.

 (A1).
 Study for Fluoroquinolone DNA adduct.
 Human blood samples [50+ participants/samples from suspected cases FQAD]